To Our Chamberlain Community:

 Our Admission teams are still available to serve you.
-You can reach your admission representative directly by email or phone – 877.751.5783.
+You can reach your admission representative directly by their respective email address or by calling 877.751.5783.

-No. Your scheduled appointment will still take place virtually over the phone and with a WebEx option.
+No. Your scheduled appointment will still take place virtually over the phone and with a Microsoft Teams option.
 Your admission representative will reach out to you directly with this information.
 Please plan to keep your scheduled time available.

 New Student Orientations will be held virtually via WebEx during the regularly scheduled date and time.